virtualmason/orr-o-gram/README.old.md

 # orr-o-gram
-A web app to share,like and have account to store pictures
+A web app to share, like and have account to store pictures